2007 Arizona Cardinals season: Week 12: vs. San Francisco 49ers

-Week 13
+Week 13: vs. Cleveland Browns

 Hoping to rebound from their tough divisional home loss to the 49ers, the Cardinals stayed at home for a Week 13 interconference duel with the Cleveland Browns.
 In the first quarter, Arizona jumped out to an early lead as CB Roderick Hood returned an interception 71 yards for a touchdown, along with QB Kurt Warner's 5-yard TD pass to TE Leonard Pope.
 The Browns would get on the board with kicker Phil Dawson getting a 37-yard field goal.
 In the second quarter, Cleveland drew close as QB Derek Anderson completed a 6-yard TD pass to RB Jamal Lewis for the only score of the period.

 In the third quarter, the Cards responded with Warner completing a 1-yard TD pass to WR Bryant Johnson.
 However, the Browns drew closer as Anderson completed a 67-yard TD pass to WR Braylon Edwards (with WR/KR/PR Joshua Cribbs completing a 2-point conversion pass to TE Kellen Winslow).
 In the fourth quarter, Arizona added on to its lead with kicker Neil Rackers getting a 33-yard field goal, while Dawson gave Cleveland a 22-yard field goal.
 Afterwards, the Cards increased its lead with Rackers nailing a 19-yard field goal.
 However, the Browns had one final shot towards the end zone.
 Anderson's pass to Winslow ended up being caught out of bounds.
 Replays seemed to indicate Winslow was forced out, which would have been good for a touchdown had it been called on the field.
 But force-outs are not reviewable, so the touchdown did not count and the Cardinals survived.

 With the win, the Cardinals improved to 6–6.